 ARE THESE AVAILABLE FOR <insert pinball machine here>?

 Currently there are plug and play pinmonk flipper cooling kits available for Spike, Spike2, and Spooky machines.
-Jersey Jack kit is under development and should be available before long.
+Jersey Jack kit is imminent and should be available very soon.
 When that is completed I'll adapt the wiring and brackets as needed to create kits for older Sterns and Bally/Williams machines.